-We consent to the incorporation by reference in the Registration Statements (Form S-3 No. 333-113630, Form S-3 No. 333-123862 and Form S-8 No. 333-127001) of American Equity Investment Life Holding Company and in the related Prospectuses of our report dated March 11, 2005, except for Note 2, as to which the date is November 11, 2005, with respect to the consolidated financial statements and schedules of American Equity Investment Life Holding Company included in this Annual Report (Form 10-K/A Amendment No. 2) for the year ended December 31, 2004.
+We consent to the incorporation by reference in the Registration Statement (Form S-3 No. 333-113630) of American Equity Investment Life Holding Company and in the related Prospectus of our report dated March 23, 2005, with respect to American Equity Investment Life Holding Company management's assessment of the effectiveness of internal control over financial reporting, and the effectiveness of internal control over financial reporting of American Equity Investment Life Holding Company, included in this Form 10-K/A.

-/s/ Ernst & Young LLP
+/s/ ERNST & YOUNG LLP

-Des Moines, Iowa November 11, 2005
+Des Moines, Iowa March 23, 2005